 Instagram started life in 2010 as a check-in app called Burbn.
 The developers decided their app was too similar to Foursquare, so they pivoted.
 All their efforts were switched to the photo-sharing component of the Burbn app.
 Instagram was born.

 Their agile thinking allowed them to identify an opportunity for a filter based photo-sharing app.
 They ran with it.
 And just 2 years later, the app was acquired by Facebook for approximately $1 billion in a combination of cash and shares.

 The founder’s focus remained the same: to build a successful app.
 However, their approach changed.

 I could have used examples from Suzuki, which used to manufacture weaving looms.
 Or Nintendo, which has previously sold instant rice, vacuum cleaners and even offered a taxi service.
 And I could have mentioned how Twitter was born from the ashes of a podcast sharing app called Odeo.

 But that almost misses the point.

 The point is that it’s not only billion dollar companies that use a focused and agile approach.
 There are businesses of all sizes, achieving breakthrough results from the exact same strategy.

 How I use focus and agility

-I started out as a marketing consultant, who visited clients at their premises or at my offices in London.
-When I relocated to a tiny village in the countryside, I quickly decided I didn’t want to waste hours every day travelling.
+I started my business working as a marketing consultant, who visited clients at their premises or at my offices in London.
+When I relocated to a tiny village in the countryside in 2002, I quickly decided I didn’t want to waste hours every day travelling.
 So, I switched to working remotely.
-Initially I used phones, then switched to VoIP and now full video conferencing.
+Initially I used phones, then switched to VoIP and now video.

 My focus remained the same: to build a successful marketing business.
 However, my approach changed.